Home >

 Below, you can find some helpful tips when answering about yourself:

-Keep it specific, personal, and — most importantly — brief
+Keep it specific, professional, and brief

 When you're sharing about yourself in the interview process, try to keep it brief, as well as specific and personal to your own experiences.